nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-**:information_source: How the find command works:**<br>
+:information_source: **Note:**
-The intended behaviour of the find instruction might be confusing.
+The intended behaviour of the find command might be confusing.
 To illustrate the proper behaviour, consider the example scenario below.<br>
 Given a Student named `Roy Lee` is in the WellNUS student list:
 * `find Roy`, `find Lee` and `find Roy Lee` will successfully find the Student.
 * `find Royy`, `find Le`, `find Roy L`, `find RoyLee` will not find the Student.